ChatGPT psychosis: AI chatbots are leading some to mental health crises

 The technology may be fueling delusions

-As AI chatbots like OpenAI's ChatGPT have become more mainstream, a troubling phenomenon has accompanied their rise: chatbot psychosis.
-Chatbots are known to sometimes push inaccurate information, affirm conspiracy theories and, in one extreme case, convince someone they are the next religious messiah.
-And there are several instances of people developing severe obsessions and mental health problems as a result of talking to them.
+As AI chatbots like OpenAI's ChatGPT become more mainstream, a troubling phenomenon has accompanied their rise: chatbot psychosis.
+Chatbots are known to sometimes push inaccurate information and affirm conspiracy theories; in one extreme case, ChatGPT spoke to someone "as if he [was] the next messiah," convincing the user it had the "answers to the universe," according to a Reddit post.
+There are already multiple instances of people developing severe obsessions and mental health problems as a result of talking to these chatbots.

 How is this happening?